-Parents have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
-After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.
+Parents have the right to withdraw their children from the non-statutory / non-science components of Sex Education within RSE up to and until 3 terms before the child turns 16.
+After this point, if the child wishes to receive sex education rather than being withdrawn, this become the choice of the young person.

-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the headteacher.
+Requests for withdrawal should be put in writing using the form found in Appendix 2 of this policy and addressed to the headteacher.